-In book publicity, it’s tempting to sit back and wait for publicity to do its thing.
-After all, your book has been featured in newspapers and magazines, you’ve been interviewed countless times on radio programs, appeared on TV, and even enjoyed some glowing published reviews.
-Now, you might think, it’s time to sit back and watch the book sales rack up and your book rocket in popularity.
+In book publicity, it’s tempting to sit back and wait for the campaign to produce results.
+After all, your book has been featured in newspapers, magazines, and their websites, you’ve been interviewed countless times on radio programs, appeared on TV, podcasts, and even enjoyed some glowing published reviews.
+You might think it’s time to watch the sales rack up and your book become a best-seller.

 But, the reality is that simply getting publicity is no longer sufficient.
 Record numbers of books are being published every year, the competition for attention is intense, and well, it’s just not like it used to be.
-The game has changed, and it’s time to change your way of thinking about publicity.
+The game has changed, and it’s time to change your thinking about book PR and marketing.

-Publicity isn’t an end; it’s a beginning; it’s now more of a tool than a process.
-To maximize the benefit of media exposure in today’s market, you have to use your publicity.
+Therefore, publicity isn’t an end; it’s a beginning; it’s now more of a tool than a process.
+To maximize the benefit of media exposure in today’s market, you need to use your media exposure.
 To paraphrase a famous American president, “Ask not what publicity can do for you, but what you can do with your publicity.”

 The following are tips to get your mind thinking in a new direction when it comes to your book and publicity; your imagination only limits the possibilities of what you can do.

-There are so many ways to use the Internet to get the most from your publicity, and more opportunities are literally developed every day.
+There are many ways to use the Internet to get the most from your book PR campaign, and more opportunities are developed every day.

-Website: When you get media coverage, put it on your website immediately.
-Create an engaging and interesting media page on which you showcase your coverage.
-Create audio links to radio interviews, video links for your TV appearances, and list all of the print coverage you’ve received.
-Creating hyperlinks to archived coverage, and remember that virtually all media outlets now have online equivalents or supplements.
+Website: When you get media coverage, immediately put it on your website.
+Launch an engaging and exciting media page on which you showcase your coverage.
+Include audio links to radio interviews and video links for your TV appearances, and list all of the print coverage you’ve received.
+Creating hyperlinks to archived coverage is essential; virtually all media outlets now have online equivalents or supplements.
 In most cases, MP3 or similar audio files and videos will already be created for you by the media outlet; you have to link to it.

-Social Networking: Announce every interview or article about you or your book to the online world via social networking sites such as Facebook, Twitter, and the scores of other sites.
+Social Networking: Announce every interview or article about you or your book to the online world via social networking sites such as Facebook, Twitter, and the scores of other places.
 You made a radio interview, Tweet about it, and list on all your social networking outlets.
-If you haven’t already, find the special interest networking sites out there; join them, and let them know what you’re doing.
+If you haven’t already, find the special-interest networking sites; join them, and let them know what you’re doing.

 The key thing to keep in mind about the Internet is that what goes on the Internet stays on the Internet.
 And the more you put on the Internet about your book, the more search engines will find it, the higher your website Google ranking will become, and that beautiful thing known as a “buzz” about your book will begin.
 Trust me.
 If you are diligent about using the Internet, a word about your book will spread to more people than you can imagine.

-All of these components are key to maximizing the benefits of an author publicity campaign.
+These components are vital to maximizing the benefits of an author-publicity campaign.

 2.)
 Use media exposure as a tool to get more exposure.

 If your local newspaper, for example, writes a story about you, then why not tell a national or much larger regional paper about it?
-Send them a clipping of the story, show them you’re interesting, and they might want to cover you as well.
+Send them a clipping of the story, show them you’re engaging, and they might want to cover you.
 If you’re interviewed on a small radio talk show, why not send a BBC producer a link to your interview?

 When it comes to TV, most producers of mid to large programs want to see a potential guest on-air before booking an interview.
 You can use a local TV interview to demonstrate to another producer that you can handle yourself on the air and are an excellent guest.
 Sending an e-mail link is the most convenient way for a producer to review the video.

 Even with the explosion of self-publishing and more people than ever publishing books, the vast majority of people have not written one.
-Whether you realized it or not, you’re special, you are unique, and people will look at you differently because you’ve written a book.
-Most importantly, the media coverage you secure makes you more than special; it gives you credibility and makes others view you as important.
+Whether you realize it or not, you’re unique, and people will look at you differently because you’ve written a book.
+Most importantly, the media coverage you secure makes you more than memorable; it gives you credibility and makes others view you as important.
 Whether you’ve penned a novel or written a business advice book, you can use that book to enhance your career.

 Example #1: You’ve published a novel and have received great media exposure, and you’re in competition at the workplace for the next promotion.
 Why in the world wouldn’t you let your boss know about the interviews you’ve completed or the print coverage you’ve received?
-Inevitably, he or she will be impressed, and in their mind, you’ve become different and separated yourself from others.
-Your status as an author can only help improve the image others have of you.
+Inevitably, they will be impressed, and in their mind, you’ve become different and separated yourself from others.
+Your status as an author can only help improve others’ image of you.

-When it comes to resumes, when one includes the typical information, education, work experiences, etc., but also articles written about you and your book, there is no doubt the interviewer will be impressed and put your application at the top of the pile.
+When it comes to resumes, when one includes articles written about you and your book, there is no doubt the interviewer will be impressed and put your application at the top of the pile.

 4.)
 Make you and your book more appealing to agents and publishers.